 ÍSLENSKIR RADÍÓAMATÖRAR, ÍRA

-Icelandic Radio Amateurs (ÍRA) was founded on August 14, 1946. ÍRA is the national association of Icelandic radio amateurs and is recognized as such by the Post and Telecom Administration in Iceland. ÍRA is a member society of the IARU, IARU Region 1, and the Nordic Amateur Radio Union, NRAU.
+Icelandic Radio Amateurs (ÍRA) was founded on August 14, 1946. ÍRA is the national association of Icelandic radio amateurs and is recognized as such by the Electronic Communications Office of Iceland (ECOI). ÍRA is a member society of the IARU, IARU Region 1, and the Nordic Amateur Radio Union, NRAU.
 The association celebrated its 75th anniversary in 2021.
-In January 2022, we have almost 200 members.
+In February 2023 we had just over 200 members.

 Headquarters at Skeljanes